Impedance microbiology: Instrumentation

 Over the past decades different instruments (either laboratory built or commercially available) to measure bacterial concentration using impedance microbiology have been built.
 One of the best selling and well accepted instruments in the industry is the Bactometer by Biomerieux.
 The original instrument of 1984 features a multi-incubator system capable of monitoring up to 512 samples simultaneously with the ability to set 8 different incubation temperatures.
 Other instruments with performance comparable to the Bactometer are Malthus by Malthus Instruments Ltd (Bury, UK), RABIT by Don Whitley Scientific (Shipley, UK) and Bac Trac by Sy-Lab (Purkensdorf, Austria).

 A portable embedded system for microbial concentration measurement in liquid and semi-liquid media using impedance microbiology has been recently proposed.
 The system is composed of a thermoregulated incubation chamber where the sample under test is stored and a controller for thermoregulation and impedance measurements.

 Applications

-Impedance microbiology has been extensively used in the past decades to measure the concentration of bacteria and yeasts in different type of samples, mainly for quality assurance in the food industry.
-Some applications are, the determination of the shelf life of pasteurized milk and the measure of total bacterial concentration in raw-milk, frozen vegetables, grain products, meat products and beer.
+Impedance microbiology has been extensively used in the past decades to measure the concentration of bacteria and yeasts in different types of samples, mainly for quality assurance in the food industry.
+Some applications are the determination of the shelf life of pasteurized milk and the measure of total bacterial concentration in raw-milk, frozen vegetables, grain products, meat products and beer.
 The technique has been also used in environmental monitoring to detect the coliform concentration in water samples as well as other bacterial pathogens like E.coli present in water bodies, in the pharmaceutical industry to test the efficiency of novel antibacterial agents and the testing of final products.